Document Type : Original article

 Abstract

-Background and Aims: Given the high prevalence of obesity and overweight among teachers and its critical role in exacerbating musculoskeletal disorders and postural abnormalities, the present study aimed to investigate the association between obesity indices and musculoskeletal disorders and postural abnormalities in non-athlete male and female teachers.
+Background and Aims Given the high prevalence of overweight and obesity among teachers and their role in exacerbating musculoskeletal disorders and postural abnormalities, the present study aimed to investigate the relationship between obesity and musculoskeletal disorders, as well as spinal deformities, in non-athletic male and female teachers.

-Materials and Methods: This descriptive-analytical cross-sectional study was conducted on 200 overweight/obese teachers.
-Data on musculoskeletal pain were collected using the Standardized Nordic Musculoskeletal Questionnaire and the Visual Analogue Scale.
-Anthropometric obesity indices were measured using a body composition analyzer.
-Postural abnormalities were assessed through specialized diagnostic methods.
-Statistical analyses were performed using Pearson correlation and one-way ANOVA tests at a significance level of P < 0.05.
+Methods This descriptive-analytical cross-sectional study included 200 overweight/obese teachers.
+Data on musculoskeletal pain were collected using the standardized nordic musculoskeletal questionnaire and visual analog scale (VAS), and obesity indices were measured using a body composition analyzer.
+Postural abnormalities, such as forward head and rounded shoulders, were assessed via photogrammetry; kyphosis and lordosis using a flexible ruler; and scoliosis with a scoliometer.
+Statistical analysis was performed using Pearson correlation and analysis of variance (ANOVA) tests at a significance level of P<0.05.

-Results: Pearson correlation analysis revealed significant associations between all anthropometric obesity indices and postural abnormalities, including forward head posture, protracted shoulder posture, and lumbar lordosis, as well as the prevalence of pain in the neck, shoulders, lower back, knees, calves, and ankles (P < 0.05).
-One-way ANOVA results showed no significant differences in musculoskeletal disorders or pain between genders (P > 0.05).
-However, significant differences were observed in forward head posture, thoracic kyphosis, and pain in the neck, lower back, and knees across different teaching levels (P < 0.05).
+Results Pearson’s correlation tests revealed significant associations between all anthropometric indices of obesity and the presence of forward head posture, rounded shoulders, lumbar lordosis, as well as musculoskeletal pain in the neck, shoulders, lower back, knees, calves, and ankles (P<0.05).
+ANOVA results showed no significant differences in any of the evaluated postural abnormalities or musculoskeletal pain between the two genders (P>0.05), whereas significant differences were observed across teaching levels in forward head posture, kyphosis, and pain in the neck, lower back, and knees (P<0.05).

 Keywords